RadKits Beta Is Live

 February 8, 2026 · 1 min · Leen

-I spent 4 hours rewriting RadKits’ landing page before my cofounder’s conference.
+I spent 4 hours rewriting RadKits’ landing page before my co-founder’s conference.
 My first draft positioned us as a workflow optimization tool that would “standardize” radiology templates and “increase quality”—language that would have alienated our actual users.
-My cofounder (who is a radiologist): “This sounds like you’re taking away their autonomy and disparaging their work.
+My co-founder (who is a radiologist): “This sounds like you’re taking away their autonomy and disparaging their work.
 They’ll hate that.”
 He was right.
-Here’s what I learned about positioning a product for two audiences. ...
+The Two-Audience Problem We’re targeting two groups: individual radiologists and radiology department heads. ...

 October 31, 2025 · 3 min · Leen